TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 affecting the validity of the methods, as long as name conflicts are avoided --- again, a naming convention can save a lot of headaches here.

-There is no shorthand for referencing data attributes (or other methods!) from within methods.
+There is no shorthand for referencing data attributes (or other methods!) kutoka within methods.
 I find that this actually increases the readability of methods: there is no chance of confusing local variables and instance variables when glancing through a method.